Of all the European countries, exploring France with a motorhome is the obvious choice for us Brits. Just a hop over the channel and we’re there.

 Yescapa is peer to peer, so kind of like Airbnb.
 Anyone with a motorhome to rent can sign up, and anyone in need of one can look up anything available in their area.

-Top 3 routes in France
+Best campervan routes in France

 Corsica is right up there on my places I want to visit list.
 Really need to make this happen.
 It also happens to be one of the most popular places to rent a Yescapa vehicle.

 2. The Wine Region (Bordeaux)